Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/readme.md

 # Similarity Based Random Forest Classifier

-This project implements a Similarity Based Random Forest Classifier and evaluates its performance on various datasets, confronting the results with other ensemble methods.
+This project implements a Similarity Based Random Forest Classifier and evaluates its performance on various datasets, comparing the results with other ensemble methods.
 More information on the model can be found in the classifier folder.

 ---